SaubhikBanerjee/Pythonic-Golu/readME.md

 Python module called [load_books.py](libs%2Fload_books.py)
 #### [golu.py](golu.py):
 This file is currently under development.
 I have a plan to deploy Pythonic Golu in Streamlit cloud along with some persistence Milvus instance.
+To run this use ***`streamlit run .\golu.py`*** This is locally functional and can produce output.
 #### [flush_all_milvus_collection.py](libs%2Fflush_all_milvus_collection.py):
 This is a stand-alone file used to flush and compacting Milvus collection.
 There is a problem with flush in earlier version of Milvus. https://github.com/milvus-io/milvus/discussions/31195
 #### [semantic_search.py](libs%2Fsemantic_search.py):
-This is the file used to do a semantic search on Milvus with your question!.
+This is the library used to do a semantic search on Milvus with your question!.
 #### [run_semantic_search.py](run_semantic_search.py):
 Run some native semantic search using native Pymilvus.
+Internally it is using [semantic_search.py](libs%2Fsemantic_search.py)
 #### [run_semantic_search_langchain.py](run_semantic_search_langchain.py):
 Run semantic search using Langchain.
+This is also internally using [semantic_search.py](libs%2Fsemantic_search.py)
 #### [ask_questions_v1.py](ask_questions_v1.py):
 Join all the pieces together and get a response from local LLM using LangChain RetrievalQA.